 What is systemic lupus erythematosus (SLE)?

-Systemic lupus is the most common form of lupus—it’s what most people mean when they refer to “lupus.”
-Systemic lupus can be mild or severe.
-Below is a brief description of some of the more serious complications involving major organ systems.
+Below is a brief description of some of the more serious complications of systemic lupus erythematosus involving major organ systems.

 - Inflammation of the nervous system and brain can cause memory problems, confusion, headaches, and strokes.